DreamRealitii/SwingAndTimingData/README.md

 - Because of above calculations, Pro Mode/Pro Mode + Small Cube values will be slightly late.
 - Units are in milliseconds, where negative numbers mean early swings and positive numbers are late swings.
 - Right now it just prints results into the console.
 To see the console, put --verbose into the Steam launch settings.
+- Inverted notes skew the results into the negative, while far crossover swings skew the results into the positive.

 What you want to get:
 - Average timing values are somewhere between -20ms to 0ms.
 If not, try adjusting the audio latency setting.
 - Timing values are the same for both hands.
 If not, try adjusting where/how you stand and change saber rotations for each hand.
 - Timing values are about the same between the top/bottom rows.
-If values are generally higher on one row, try adjusting the height and saber x rotation.
+If values are generally higher on one row, try adjusting the height and/or saber x rotation.
-- The unstable rate is as low as possible, preferably 100ms^2.
+- The unstable rate is as low as possible, preferably under 200ms^2.
 If not, try using Pro Mode.

 WIP
 - Show timing data in-game instead of the console.